Flute Studio Policies

 90-100 min lesson: $55/lesson ($220/mo or $275/mo in months with 5 lessons/month)

-For lessons in a student's home (within a 15-minute drive), a travel surcharge of $32/hour will be applied, rounded up to the nearest 15-minute increment, covering both travel time to and from the location.
+A travel surcharge will be added to weekly tuition for lessons in a student's home at a rate of $32/hour, rounded up to the nearest 15-minute increment, covering both travel time to and from the location.
 This option is available as my schedule allows.